 In 1965, a totally redesigned four-link, independent rear suspension maintained a constant camber angle at the wheels.
 1965-1969 Corvairs were not prone to the formerly characteristic tuck-under crashes.
 A front anti-sway bar was installed on all later models.

-After Nader's accusations, GM made a tactical mistake.
+After Nader's accusations, General Motors made a tactical mistake.
 Rather than dispute the allegations, they attempted to discredit Nader himself.
-This resulted in Nader winning a lawsuit stemming the illegal investigations GM launched trying to dig up dirt on him.
-This action made people tend to believe Nader more.
+Because of the illegal investigations that GM launched trying to dig up dirt on him, they lost the lawsuit.
+It also made people tend to trust Nader more than they trusted GM.

 Properly maintained, a Corvair would handle better than most of the cars at the time.
 With the weight distribution favoring the drive wheels, it was a true bad-weather car.
 They were known to get through snow when more conventional cars were stranded.
-Unfortunately for the Corvair, it was beginning to build a reputation as being unsafe.
+Unfortunately for the Corvair, it was beginning to build a reputation as being an unsafe car.

 The Ford Falcon

-The Chevy Corvair was introduced in 1960, the same year that saw the Rambler American, Plymouth Valiant, and Ford Falcon.
+The Chevy Corvair was introduced in 1960, the same year the Plymouth Valiant and Ford Falcon debuted.
 In the fight for dominance in this new compact car market, the Falcon was the clear winner.
 Selling over 430,000 in the first year, the Falcon had one of the most successful sales debuts in car history.